-- Duties requirements for executive exemption: - Primary duty of management; - Customarily and regularly directs the work of two or more other employees; and - Authority to hire or fire or having suggestions and recommendations as to hiring, firing, advancement promotion or any other change of status to other employees be given particular weight. - The executive exemption also applies to 20% owners who are actively engaged in management.
+Duties requirements for executive exemption:

+- Primary duty of management; - Customarily and regularly directs the work of two or more other employees; and - Directs work of two FT employees.
+Authority to hire, fire or make recommendations with particular weight to affect advancement, promotion or change of status for other employees.

+The executive exemption also applies to 20% owners who are actively engaged in management.